AnastasiyaDev97/social-network/README.md

 <br/>

-To start the project, you need to enter the folder - 📂 fridayProject and type the command in the terminal:
+To start the project, you need to enter the folder - 📂 my-app and type the command in the terminal:

 ```javascript
 yarn